Static Inventory¶

 ./methodatlas -file-suffix Test.java -file-suffix IT.java src/test/java

-# Recognise a custom test annotation
+# Recognise a custom test annotation (Java/Kotlin)

-./methodatlas -test-annotation Test -test-annotation ScenarioTest src/test/java
+./methodatlas -test-marker Test -test-marker ScenarioTest src/test/java

 defaults; subsequent occurrences append to the active set.
+The legacy

 Scanning multiple source roots¶

 All roots are scanned in a single pass; the output is a single CSV.
+For monorepos where the same fully qualified class name appears in multiple modules, see Multi-root and monorepo scanning.